Updated: Oct 20, 2021

-The problem with modern chocolate is that it always comes with very crappy compounds like processed sugar or corn syrup.
+The problem with modern chocolate is that it always comes with very suspicious compounds like processed sugar or corn syrup.
 It is these compounds that are bad for us.
-Raw, unsweetened cocoa is amazing for us.
+Raw, unsweetened cocoa is good for us.
 Even though there is a lot of sweetened chocolate out there, it is pretty easy to find the raw stuff, just look at the cocoa content on the food label.
 Ideally the only ingredient listed is cocoa.

 The benefits of chocolate include: